mbrugman67/BusPirate-docs-hugo/content/docs/command-reference.md

 BP1 and BP0 generally protect the upper 1/4, 1/2, or all of the EEPROM.

-The WPEN bit is a Write Pin ENable bit that overrides the physical write protect pin.
-If the WPEN bit is 0, it overrides the physical write protect pin, allowing writes to the EEPROM even if the WP pin is held low.
+The WPEN bit overrides the physical write protect pin.
+If the WPEN bit is 0 writes are allowed even if the WP pin is held low.

 {{% alert context="danger" %}}
 **Sometimes write protection is irreversible**.
 This is pretty rare, but we've seen one or two chips with this non-standard feature that otherwise work like a normal 25X chip.
 This does not apply to the 25X chips from Atmel/Microchip, which all have reversible write protection, but you might find it on some rarer chips.
 Always consult the datasheet if possible, or just leave the protection bits alone.